AbieSafdie171/CS433Project/README.md

 Install Docker on your system according to your operating system:

 ####   Linux:
-    - Open terminal.
-    - Install Docker using the package manager for your distribution:
+Download and install Docker Desktop from the official website: https://docs.docker.com/desktop/install/linux-install/

 ####   Mac:
 Download and install Docker Desktop from the official website: https://docs.docker.com/desktop/install/mac-install/